SUNDOWNER OF THE SKIES

 I began writing about my father in 2005.
 At the beginning I thought I had enough material for a single feature article.
-But I’ve had 19 articles published and have written a book: Sundowner of the Skies: Oscar Garden, the forgotten aviator.
+But since then I’ve had 19 articles published and ended up writing a book.
 This has taken years of research.
 I gave up on it all for a while and went to university and ended up doing a PhD.
 This didn’t help much except that my thesis on journalists’ use of blogs led me into the strange and wonderful world of Twitter.
 That is where I made the connections and contacts with authors, journalists and publishers that helped, in part, to find a publisher.
 And it is how I managed to get most of the awesome endorsements below.
+And Trent Dalton’s wonderful endorsement now adorns the front and back covers of Sundowner.
+How lucky is that!

 Here is a synopsis:

 My father, Oscar Garden (1903-1997) was once a famous aviator and achieved notoriety when he became the youngest and most inexperienced pilot to fly solo from England to Australia.
 In the early morning of 16 October 1930, he set out from Croydon Aerodrome in a second-hand, open-cockpit Gipsy Moth he had named Kia Ora, Maori for good luck.
 On his feet he wore carpet slippers and he had half a dozen sandwiches on his lap.
 His 18-day-flight was the third fastest after Bert Hinkler and Charles Kingsford-Smith who both had over a decade of flying experience.
 My father had a mere 39 flying hours.
 He was lucky to survive the trip as he had several forced landings including a spectacular crash in darkness near Jhansi in central India.

 When he landed at Wyndham – the first to do so as other aviators had all landed at Darwin – no one was expecting him.
 The Australian press dubbed him ‘Sundowner of the Skies’.
 Sundowner describes an Australian swagman who arrives unexpectedly out of nowhere on sundown, and disappears the next morning.
 The name suited my father perfectly.
 He was forever on the move.